 The surname McCorlett comes from the Old Norse forename Thorliotr, meaning "Thor-people."
 It was Gaelicized to MacThorliotr; however in Gaelic the letters "Th" are not pronounced after the prefix "Mac," thus the surname came to be elided to MacCorlett.

 This web page shows only a small excerpt of our McCorlett research.
-Another 179 words (13 lines of text) covering the years 1504 and 1511 are included under the topic Early McCorlett History in all our PDF Extended History products and printed products wherever possible.
+Another 90 words (6 lines of text) covering the years 1504 and 1511 are included under the topic Early McCorlett History in all our PDF Extended History products and printed products wherever possible.

 More information is included under the topic Early McCorlett Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McCorlett family

 Some of the first settlers of this family name or some of its variants were: Elijah Corlett, who settled in Cambridge, Massachusetts in 1644.
 John Corlet settled in Virginia in 1701; Thomas Corlett and William Corlett were naturalized in South Carolina in 1797 and 1806.
 H. Corlett landed in San Francisco in 1852.
 Daniel Corlett was naturalized in Ohio in 1844.